 - Muscle spasms and pain around the neck and shoulder

 - Pain in the neck, upper back, shoulders, arms, or hands

 - Numbness or tingling in the neck, shoulders, arms or hands

 - Inability to maintain upright posture

 - Difficulty maintaining one position for a long period of time

 - Difficulty sleeping due to pain

 - We conduct a thorough examination including the head, neck, and arms.
-We determine the root cause of your symptoms to ensure that physical therapy treatment is the best option for you.
+We determine the root cause of your symptoms to ensure that chiropractic treatment treatment is the best option for you.

 - We examine posture, range of motion, strength, reflexes, sensation, soft tissue mobility, joint mobility, nerve mobility, and functional movements to create a custom treatment plan.
 We also take into account any imaging that you have had like X-Rays, MRI, CT scans, etc.

 - Each nerve root corresponds with a specific area and we help determine which nerve(s) are affected to target our treatments toward these areas.
 This specified treatment helps you feel better quickly and get back to the activities you love!

 Can chiropractic treatment Help?

 - Yes!!!
 Recent onset of symptoms typically results in a quicker recovery time of about 1-2 months.
 Whereas persistent symptoms that have lasted longer than 6 months, usually takes 2-6 months to recover.